shivendra0852/Tender-Management-System/README.md

 # Tender Management System - (TENDY)
-This project is developed by me with the help of the Core Java, DBMS, JDBC, MySQL.
-The main objective of this application is to manage the deal between vendors and the company.
+A powerful and efficient solution to manage the tenders built using Core Java, DBMS, JDBC and MySQL.
+This individual project streamlines the tender process, by automating the entire lifecycle of tenders, right from the submission of the tender document to the final evaluation of the tenders.
+The system includes features such as document management, bid evaluation, and reporting.
+This project demonstrates my ability to design and implement complex systems using Java and database technologies.